-When assessing surface regularity in FM areas it is not possible to survey an infinite number of points, therefore a representative sample of the floor is surveyed on a 3 meter grid.
+When assessing surface regularity in FM areas it is not possible to survey an infinite number of traffic paths, therefore a representative sample of the floor is surveyed on a 3-meter grid.

 The static lean table shows how the potential for truck lean is increased by the lifting height.

-CoGri USA use the latest in digital floor flatness testing equipment to check both Defined and Free Movement floors to either TR34, DIN or the American F number specifications.
+CoGri USA use the latest in digital floor flatness testing equipment to check both Defined and Free Movement floors to either TR34, DIN, EN 15620:2008*, or the American F-Number system.

 Please contact us if you have any questions about our flooring services.